-Students who maintain an average of 70% or higher at the end of the eight courses will be eligible to challenge the Manitoba apprenticeship standard level 1 exam.
-In addition, students can receive credit for 900 hours of work experience toward a level 1 status.
-An additional 900 credit hours can be earned through part time employment and the high school apprenticeship program.
-See page 9.
+Students who maintain an average of 70% or higher at the end of the eight courses and have earned the required hours will be eligible for Level 1 apprenticeship status.
+This program is accredited by Manitoba Apprenticeship.
+Qualified students will also receive 900 credit hours towards the required 1800 per level.
+An additional 900 credit hours can be earned through part time employment and the High School Apprenticeship Program.